-Google's G Suite brings much needed convenience and organization to the enterprise cloud.
-Because of its popularity, however, it is a favorite target for hackers.
+Google's G Suite brings much-needed convenience and organization to the enterprise cloud.
+But, can a Google Drive account be hacked?
+Because of its popularity, it is a favorite target for hackers.

 Hosting Zero-Day Malware on Google Drive

 Although Google scans for known malware uploaded to Drive, it has no way to identify Zero-Day malware.
 This presents an easy way for hackers to spread a malicious file through a trusted platform.
 They can host malware with a public docs.google.com/ link that will be considered a trusted domain by every email filter.
 It is very unlikely that any organization will block the Google domain.
 More importantly, even savvy users, who check the domain before clicking on a link, would not hesitate to click on a google.com link.
 This was the method used by the Shurl0ckr Ransomware attacks discovered earlier this year.

 Using Google Drive Files to Host Malicious Links

 In a similar but more subversive strategy, hackers will hide a malicious URL within a Google document.
 Google would see the URL as benign text and do no filtering on the web link.
 Hackers use Google's trust of its own services to their advantage by putting malicious links into Google Drive files and hosting that file publicly.
 They then will send the link to the file in an email to their intended targets.
 Since the link in the email begins with docs.google.com/, it is trusted and the recipient will receive the seemingly harmless Google Doc containing the a malicious link in its body.

 Using Google Redirects to Disguise Malicious Links

 As we have established, Google places a lot of trust in its own links.
 If it sees a link going to google.com, it will often wave it right past its malicious link scan.
 Unfortunately, hackers have found a way to make links that begin with google.com but redirect to any URL they choose.

 A simple redirect using a Google redirect to go to our homepage would be: